EndPointCorp/end-point-blog/2023/05/i-wrote-the-same-app-twice-with-hotwire-and-blazor-server.md

 }
 ```

 Very simple too.
 This Blazor component uses a loop to render all the messages.
-There are a couple interesting things about this one.
+There are a couple of interesting things about this one.
 First, the component gets access to the instance of the `FlashStore` class via the `@inject` directive near the top of the file.
 That's how the `flashStore` variable is made available for the component to use both in C# code and in the template.

 The second interesting element is how this component registers its [`StateHasChanged`](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/lifecycle?view=aspnetcore-7.0#state-changes-statehaschanged) method to the `MessagesChanged` event defined in `FlashStore`.
 As you recall, `FlashStore` will trigger `MessagesChanged` every time messages are added or removed.
-By registering `StateHasChanged` to that event, we make sure that the component re-renders everytime the messages list changes; which in turn ensures that the most current messages are always rendered.
+By registering `StateHasChanged` to that event, we make sure that the component re-renders every time the messages list changes; which in turn ensures that the most current messages are always rendered.
 Kind of a neat trick.

 And as you might expect, any piece of code throughout the app can submit new messages to `FlashStore` by getting hold of the global instance via dependency injection and then calling: